approximately-equal/kingmaker-thesis/contents/matter/background.typ

 ]

 #example[
-  Suppose we have 4000 ballots with preferences $A prec B prec C prec D$, 3500 ballots with preferences $B prec D prec A prec C$, 1500 ballots with preferences $C prec A prec B prec D$, 1000 ballots with preferences $D prec C prec B prec A$.
+  Suppose we have 4000 ballots with preferences $A prec B prec C prec D$, 3500 ballots with preferences $B prec D prec A prec C$, 1500 ballots with preferences $C prec A prec B prec D$, 1000 ballots with preferences $D prec C prec B prec A$ (10,000 total ballots).

   + Round 1: Counting the first place votes, $A = 4000, B = 3500, C = 1500, D = 1000$.
-No candidate has a majority, so we elimimate the last place candidate, which is $D$, we now re-distribute the votes for $D$ to the next candidate.
-In this case that is $C$.
+No candidate has a majority, so the last place candidate ($D$) is eliminated.
+Their votes are redistributed to the next candidate ($C$).

   + Round 2: Counting the first place votes, $A = 4000, B = 3500, C = 2500$.
-No candidate has a majority, so we eliminate the last place candidate, which is $C$, we now re-distribute the votes for $C$ to the next candidate.
-In this case that is $A$.
+No candidate has a majority, so the last place candidate ($C$) is eliminated.
+Their votes are redistributed to the next candidate ($A$).

   + Round 3: Counting the first place votes, $A = 6500, B = 3500$.
-Candidate $A$ has a majority, so we declare $A$ the winner.
+Candidate $A$ has a majority, so $A$ is the winner.
 ]

 #definition(title: "STV")[
-  Single Transferable Vote (STV) is a ordinal, multi-winner voting method.
+  Single Transferable Vote (STV) is an ordinal, multi-winner voting method.

   Let $C$ be a set of candidates, $Pi$ a profile of ballots, and $k$ the number of seats to elect.
-In order to determine when a candadite can be elected, a quota is used, typically the droop quota, which is $
-    (|Pi|) / (k + 1)
+In order to determine when a candidate can be elected, a quota is used, typically the droop quota, which is $(|Pi|) / (k + 1)$.
-  $

   STV occurs in rounds, which continue until all seats are filled.
 In each round, one of two things can happen:

   - A candidate exceeds the quota, and is elected.
-Then their votes are redistributed to the next candidate in the voter's ranking.
+Their votes are then redistributed to the next candidate in the voter's ranking.

-  - No candidate exceeds the droop quota, and the candidate(s) with the fewest votes is eliminated.
-Their votes are redistributed to the next candidate in the voter's ranking.
+  - No candidate exceeds the droop quota, and the candidate(s) with the fewest votes are eliminated.
+Their votes are then redistributed to the next candidate in the voter's ranking.
+]

+#example[
+  Suppose we want to elect $2$ seats.
+There are 4500 ballots with preferences $A prec C prec B prec D$, 3000 ballots with preferences $B prec D prec A prec C$, 1500 ballots with preferences $C prec A prec B prec D$, 1000 ballots with preferences $D prec C prec B prec A$ (10,000 total ballots).
+Thus the droop quota is $10000 / (2 + 1) = 3333$.

+  + Round 1: Counting the first place votes, $A = 4500, B = 3000, C = 1500, D = 1000$.
+Candidate $A$ exceeds the quota, and is elected.
+Their votes are redistributed to the next candidate ($C$).

+  + Round 2: Counting the first place votes, $C = 4500 + 1500 = 6000, B = 3000, D = 1000$.
+Candidate $C$ exceeds the quota, and is elected.
+There are no more seats to fill, so the election is over.
+Candidates $A$ and $C$ are elected.
 ]

 == Statistical Social Choice <statistical-social-choice> // ====================